bioforensics/MicroHapulator/README.md

 ## Contributing

+MicroHapulator was created by Daniel Standage, with the support of the National Bioforensic Analysis Center (NBFAC).
-We welcome contributions from the community!
+But we welcome contributions from the broader community!
 Feel free to ask questions, make suggestions, or report bugs using the [issue tracker](https://github.com/bioforensics/MicroHapulator/issues).
-If you are interested in submitting patches, [docs/DEVEL.md](docs/DEVEL.md) contains a few suggestions for a development setup.
+If you are interested in submitting patches, [the developer documentation](google.com) contains a few suggestions for a development setup.
-All contributors are expected to abide by the project's [Code of Conduct](docs/CONDUCT.md).
+All contributors are expected to abide by the project's [Code of Conduct](google.com).

 [travisbadge]: https://img.shields.io/travis/bioforensics/MicroHapulator.svg